Honours (Higher) Diploma on

 Management and Administration is required, indeed it is essential, for every business, organisation, enterprise and endeavour; therefore, studying this excellent programme and learning to understand, implement and carry out managerial activities competently and at a high level will provide you with a huge range of very good job opportunities, and the skills need to develop your career.
 Career advancement to senior and higher managerial positions, opportunities for promotion, opportunities for changes in career direction; these are all available with an Honours Group Diploma award and with the abilities and knowledge that go with one.

-The Programme also provides access to higher studies in almost any field, and of course in management, administration, business, personnel/human resource, organisation and more where any element of management is required; higher study includes CIC’s Baccalaureate and Executive Business Administration programmes, graduate degree level studies, and other studies with CIC and other institutions worldwide.
+The Programme also provides access to higher studies in almost any field, and of course in management, administration, business, personnel/human resource, organisation and more where any element of management is required; higher study includes CIC’s Baccalaureate and Executive Business Administration programmes and graduate degree level studies - usually with study exemption and fee reduction - and other studies with CIC and other institutions worldwide.

 Sign up to this course